onebeyond/systemic/README.md

         // Do something useful with mongo
     })
 ```
-When you start the system, node-boot iterates through all the components, starting them in the order derived from the dependency graph.
-When you stop the system, node-boot iterates through all the components stopping them in the reverse order.
+When you start the system, systemic iterates through all the components, starting them in the order derived from the dependency graph.
+When you stop the system, systemic iterates through all the components stopping them in the reverse order.

 #### Components
 A component is an object with optional asynchronous start and stop functions, e.g.